A-GHOSH-dev/blockchain-project/README.md

 - Conclude by summarizing the key contributions of the proposed Blockchain and IoT-based framework.
 - Emphasize the potential policy implications and the importance of integrating advanced technologies for sustainable development in the context of carbon emission monitoring and trading.

-# Decentralized Energy To Power Rural Homes Through Smart Contracts And Carbon Credit
+# 5.Decentralized Energy To Power Rural Homes Through Smart Contracts And Carbon Credit

 ## Proposed Methodology: